 ABOUT OUR FARM

 Cake Flower Farm is a small, specialty cut flower farm located in the Russian River Valley of Sonoma County, California.
-An area known for producing extraordinary wine grapes, with its warm days and cool nights, is also an ideal location for growing exceptional quality cut flowers.
+This area, known for producing extraordinary wine grapes, with its warm days and cool nights, is also an ideal location for growing exceptional quality cut flowers.

-Set on 2½ acres, our family-run, micro-farm includes a beautiful assortment of field-grown flowers, a handful of honeybee hives and some pretty adorable chickens.
+Set on 2½ acres, our family-run, micro-farm features a beautiful assortment of field-grown flowers, a handful of honeybee hives and some pretty adorable chickens.

 THOUGHTFULLY GROWN FLOWERS

-We use organic growing practices at Cake Flower.
-We are very passionate about the quality of our blooms, so our primary focus is on the health of the plants and the soil.
-Regular applications of organic compost, efficient irrigation, managing weeds by hand-cultivation and regular foliar feedings are just a few of the methods we use to encourage healthy growth.
+At Cake Flower, we use organic growing practices and are deeply passionate about the quality of our blooms.
+Our primary focus is the health of both the plants and the soil.
+Regular applications of organic compost, efficient irrigation, hand cultivation for weed management, and consistent foliar feedings are just a few of the methods we use to encourage strong, healthy growth.

-It is extremely important to us that our sustainably grown flowers are not only safe for us to enjoy but are also pollinator-friendly, so this guides our daily farming practices.
+It is extremely important to us that our sustainably grown flowers are not only safe for people to enjoy, but also pollinator-friendly.
+This commitment guides our daily farming practices.

 UNIQUE, GORGEOUS BLOOMS

-We specialize in growing elegant varieties of all our favorite, old-fashioned flowers.
-We’ve chosen specific varieties based on their fabulous fragrance, lovely coloring, and distinctive qualities.
+We specialize in growing elegant varieties of our favorite old-fashioned flowers.
+Each one has been carefully selected for its fabulous fragrance, lovely coloring, and distinctive charm.

 LOCAL & SEASONAL